• Skip to primary navigation

 • 1 teaspoon vanilla extract

-• 1 tablespoon turbinado sugar for sprinkling on top
+• 1 tablespoon turbinado sugar for sprinkling on top, optional

 Instructions

-• Preheat the oven to 350°.
-Flour and butter a 9x5 loaf pan (I use baking spray).
+• Preheat the oven to 350℉.
+Flour and butter a 9x5 inch or 8x4 inch loaf pan (I use baking spray).

-• While the bananas are roasting, make the browned butter.
-In a medium saucepan, melt the butter over medium heat.
+• Make the Browned Butter: In a medium saucepan, melt the butter over medium heat.
 Using a wooden spoon or spatula, stir the butter until it melts.
 The butter will begin to foam, darken to a golden brown, and start to smell nutty.
 When this happens, remove from heat and let cool.
-This should take about 5-7 minutes.
-Watch it closely so it doesn't burn.
+You will also see browned bits on the bottom.
+These are tiny flavor bombs- don't discard them.
+This should take about 8-11 minutes.
+Watch it closely, so it doesn't burn.
+Set aside to cool.

-• In a medium bowl, whisk together the 2cups of flour, baking soda, cinnamon and salt until combined.
+• In a medium bowl, whisk together the 2 cups of flour (reserve the 1 tbsp), baking soda, cinnamon, and salt until combined.

-• In a separate bowl, whisk together the brown sugar, sugar and eggs until combined.
-Stir in the vanilla.
+• In a separate bowl, whisk together the sugars, eggs, and vanilla.
 Slowly add the browned butter and stir.
 Add the buttermilk and bananas and stir to combine.
-Add the banana mixture to the flour mixture and stir until combined.
+Add the banana mixture to the flour mixture and mix until incorporated.

-• Mix the blueberries with the 1 tablespoon of remaining flour to coat (this will help the blueberries not sink in the batter when baking).
-Fold the blueberries into the batter.
+• Toss the blueberries with the 1 tablespoon of remaining flour to coat (this will help the blueberries not sink in the batter when baking).
+Fold the blueberries into the batter, along with the nuts.
 Pour the batter into the prepared pan.

-• Sprinkle the top with the turbinado sugar.
-Bake for 55-60 minutes, or until a tester comes out clean.
-Allow to cool in the pan for 15 minutes, then remove and place on wire rack to finish cooling.
+• If you reserved some extra blueberries and/or nuts, place some on the top of the batter.
+Sprinkle the top with the turbinado sugar, if using.
+Bake for 55-60 minutes or until a tester comes out clean.
+Allow the bread to cool in the pan for 15 minutes, then remove it and place it on a wire rack to finish cooling.
 Enjoy!

 Notes

-Store the bread on the counter for up to 3 days wrapped in a paper towel and followed by plastic wrap.
+• Store the bread on the counter for up to 3 days, wrapped in a paper towel and plastic wrap.
 This bread also freezes very well.
 Wrap tightly in plastic wrap and place in a freezer bag.
-Store in freezer for up to 3 months.
+Store in the freezer for up to 3 months.

 Have you tried this recipe?Leave a comment below and share a photo on Instagram.
 Tag @brunchandbatter or hashtag it with #brunchandbatter